vsajip/kscript/docs/notes.md

   into 'runtime/'
 }
 ```
-Download the dependencies (and their dependencies) into the folder runtime when you execute `gradle getDeps`.
+Download the dependencies (and their dependencies) into the folder runtime when you execute `./gradlew getDeps`.

 https://github.com/andrewoma/kotlin-scripting-kickstarter